Asynchronous communication; The what, the why, and the how

 When the real-time communication with your team, through meetings, feedback discussions, or brainstorming sessions has been loud and clear, you can carry out the tasks just as they are discussed.
 And, after a while, you might reach out to the people from your team with doubts or requests for reviews, and yet, not expect them to revert back right away.

-What is Synchronous Communication?
+What is Synchronous communication?

 The real-time communication, either virtual or offline, in the form of meetings, feedback discussions, or brainstorming sessions, in which, preferably, actionable tasks are planned and categorized is synchronous communication.